awsdocs/amazon-elasticache-docs/doc_source/redis/BestPractices.Clients-lettuce.md

 Set [CommandTimeout](https://lettuce.io/core/release/api/io/lettuce/core/RedisURI.html#getTimeout--)\.
 For more details, see the Timeouts section later in this topic\.

-Set predicates for filtering out failed nodes from the topology\.
+Set [nodeFilter](https://lettuce.io/core/release/api/io/lettuce/core/cluster/ClusterClientOptions.Builder.html#nodeFilter-java.util.function.Predicate-) to filter out failed nodes from the topology\.
 Lettuce saves all nodes that are found in the 'cluster nodes' output \(including nodes with PFAIL/FAIL status\) in the client's 'partitions' \(also known as shards\)\.
 During the process of creating the cluster topology, it attempts to connect to all the partition nodes\.
 This Lettuce behavior of adding failed nodes can cause connection errors \(or warnings\) when nodes are getting replaced for any reason\.

 For example, after a failover is finished and the cluster starts the recovery process, while the clusterTopology is getting refreshed, the cluster bus nodes map has a short period of time that the down node is listed as a FAIL node, before it's completely removed from the topology\.
 During this period, the Lettuce Redis client considers it a healthy node and continually connects to it\.
 This causes a failure after retrying is exhausted\.

-Lettuce version 6\.1\.6 supports adding [nodeFilter](https://lettuce.io/core/release/api/io/lettuce/core/cluster/ClusterClientOptions.Builder.html#nodeFilter-java.util.function.Predicate-) configuration to the RedisClusterClient, which can filter out nodes in a fail state as follows:
+For example:

 ```
 final ClusterClientOptions clusterClientOptions =